 - You consider some of the questions I've mentioned earlier.

 - Based on your observations you determine your next steps.
 This might be coaching, consulting, teaching, facilitating, mentoring, managing, problem-solving, conflict navigating or... just sitting with the team, listening, and watching the team.

 - Doing "nothing" is a perfect activity for a Scrum Master!
 The biggest pitfall for a Scrum Master is being too busy and not noticing what is really going on.

 If you are a Scrum Master as well, does this blog post make any sense to you?
 How would you describe a day in the life of a Scrum Master?
-Of course I'm also curious to the opinions of people not fulfilling this role.
+Of course, I'm also curious about the opinions of people not fulfilling this role.